← All posts

 └─────────────────────────────────────────────┘

 The agent can do whatever it wants inside /workspace.
-But if it tries to reach example.com or any domain not on the list, the proxy blocks it.
+If it tries to reach example.com or any domain not on the allowlist, the proxy blocks it.

 FROM node:20-slim